santoshraju621/CMS/README.md

   4. Create single blog page (ie blog/showPost/{id})

 ###The Big Picture.
-- This CMS system is written in JAVA, Javascriipt, JSON, HTML, CSS etc.
+- This CMS system is written in JAVA, Javascriipt, JQuery, JSON, HTML, CSS
-- It uses many libraries and frameworks, including: Spring, BootStrap, JQuery, TinyMCE, etc.
+- It uses many libraries and frameworks, including: Spring, BootStrap, JQuery, TinyMCE
 - The structure is a basic Spring MVC: Controllers / DAOs / Models / and includes Spring validation
-- The controllers use Spring RequestMapping, ResponseBody, and many RequestParams, Models, PathVariables, etc.
+- The controllers use Spring RequestMapping, ResponseBody, and many RequestParams, Models, and PathVariables
 - The DAOs interact with the MySQL database, using JDBC
 - The security uses Spring security and BCrypt
 - Tested using JUnit
--Build dependencies managed via Maven
+- Build dependencies managed via Maven

 ##Contributors
 Christopher Glisch